 9. Prevents Memory Loss

 Movement increases oxygen and blood circulation in the brain.
 This improves your mood and cognitive functioning, especially in senior citizens.
-Exercise can reverse the cognitive decline such as memory loss.
+Exercise can reverse cognitive decline such as memory loss.

 Now, short-term memory problems, absent-mindedness, and chronic forgetfulness are the key symptoms and contributors of dementia.
 Exercise can reverse them early enough.
 So, a daily routine of moderate exercise is tantamount to treating dementia beforehand.